-- If you manufacture to stock, then you need forecasting.
+- If you are Manufacture To Stock, then you need forecasting.
 Forecasting often can be assisted through history statistics.

-- If you manufacture to order, then you may not need forecasting.
+- If you are Manufacture To Order, then you may not need forecasting.
 The ATP will advise you of the shortage of materials based on the sales order, so you know exactly what to buy in order to produce the products ordered by your customers.

 - Some distributors/importers in the fashion industry perform trade shows and take advance orders many months ahead of delivery.
 Then they will turn around and place the orders with their suppliers.
-This is what we call purchase to order.
-This type of distributor/importer has very high inventory risk.
+This is what we call Purchase To Order.
+This type of distributor/importer has a very high inventory risk.
 Their job is to order the right quantity and deliver at the right time for their customer.

-- On the other hand, if your must have the inventory on hand to make the sales, then you will be in the purchase to stock scenario.
+- On the other hand, if you have the inventory on hand to make the sales, then you will be in the Purchase To Stock scenario.
 In that case, forecasting is important.

 - I/M -> Inquiry -> Available to Promise: This inquiry will let you see your inventory future balance by time line.
 It is an excellent way for a customer service representative to advise the customer if there will be inventory available at a future time.
 It can also be used by the buyer or planner on an ad hoc basis to see if purchasing or production is needed.